YOU MUST BE BORN AGAIN!

 The resurrection is taking place in us now if we are decreasing and Christ is increasing.
 We inwardly attain the resurrection now (Philippians 3:11).
 The goal of the Christian is to inwardly attain the resurrection from the dead so the outward man, the mortal body, may receive immortality at the coming of the Lord from Heaven.

-Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speakings, (I Peter 2:1)
+Therefore, laying aside all malice, all deceit, hypocrisy, envy, and all evil speaking, (I Peter 2:1)

 This is what Adam is.
 Adam is malice, guile, hypocrisy, envy, and evil speakings.
 When we look about us in the world, what do we see?
 Malice, guile, hypocrisy, envy, and evil speakings.